-No. Action Description References A В С D 4 Implement 3% voltage reductions in Ontario.
+No. Action Description References Α В С D 4 Implement 3% voltage reductions in Ontario.
 The IESO has reduced voltage by 3% at the distribution level.
 Power quality affected but no "real" load cut.
 The IESO will adjust the real time Market Rules - Chapter 5 Section 10.3 Y unconstrained demand and will issue a RCIS message and an advisory notice.
 5 Curtail exports 19 to jurisdictions not Market Rules - Chapter 5 Section 2.3 Y implementing 5% voltage reduction or taking equivalent action.
 IESO internal procedures 6 Implement 5% voltage reductions in Ontario.
 The IESO has reduced voltage by 5% at the distribution level.
 Power quality affected but no "real" load cut.
 Expect significant customer complaints and requests for exemption .
 Market Rules - Chapter 5 Section 10.3 Y The IESO will adjust the real time unconstrained demand and will issue a RCIS message and advisory notice.
 7 Curtail exports 19 to jurisdictions not operating to emergency condition limits (or disregarding high-risk limits).
 Market Rules - Chapter 5 Section 2.3 IESO internal procedures Y 8 Operate to emergency condition limits (or disregard high-risk limits) in Ontario.
 This action will allow the IESO to make additional bottled energy available at the expense of increased risk to system security .
 IESO internal procedures The IESO will open the bidding/offer window, issue a RCIS message and an advisory notice.
 9 Curtail remaining exports 19 .
 Market Rules - Chapter 5 Section 2.3 Y

-No. Action Description References Α В С D 10 If Hydro Quebec TransÈnergie has issued a reliability declaration to the IESO , curtail Ontario non- dispatchable loads to support firm energy export to Hydro Quebec (pro-rata with Hydro Quebec to equalize load shedding in both control area , up to the IESO capacity obligation) To be applied only when IESO has committed capacity to Hydro Quebec (refer to Market Manual 4.3: Real-Time Scheduling of the Physical Markets, Section 6.4 Intertie Scheduling Protocols).
-IESO internal procedures Y 11 Curtail Ontario non- dispatchable loads.
+No. Action Description References В С D 10 If Hydro Quebec has issued a reliability declaration to the IESO , curtail Ontario non- dispatchable loads to support firm energy export to Hydro Quebec (pro-rata with Hydro Quebec to equalize load shedding in both control area , up to the IESO capacity quantity) To be applied only when IESO has committed capacity to Hydro Quebec via the IESO/Hydro Quebec 2024 Capacity Sharing Agreement.
+IESO internal procedures Y 11 Curtail Ontario non- dispatchable loads .
 Curtailment achieved through emergency block or rotational load shedding.
 The IESO will adjust the real time unconstrained demand and will issue a RCIS message and an advisory notice.
 Market Rules - Chapter 5 Section 10.3 Y